 Help us create a thriving community space for the benefit of all by becoming a member of Meadow Orchard.
 Being a member gives you an opportunity to support the project and use the space outside of our regular opening times.

 Shared responsibility for care of the site

-Meadow Orchard relies on the generous good will of volunteers to keep running and for the site to be kept in a good condition, functioning well and safe.
-We always need help with the general upkeep and care of our large site and facilities.
+Meadow Orchard relies on the generous good will of volunteers to keep running and for the site to be kept in a good condition.
+We always need help with upkeep and care of our large site and facilities.
 Members are asked to contribute towards this, according to what you are able to give.
-We do not have paid staff.
-Please give what you can, whether this is 10-15 minutes here or there or getting stuck in at a volunteer day.
+There are no paid staff.
+Please give what you can, eg 30 minutes here or there or getting stuck in at a volunteer day.
 Everyone is responsible and we are all crew!

 If you are running an event you might like to encourage participants to help out too or attend a Saturday volunteering day.

 Guidance on site and building use

 - Please respect the site and built structures and leave them in a tidy condition.

 - Please take away personal and site rubbish and recycling as there is currently no collection service.
 Please use the compost-bay or wormery for food waste (except meat/fish/bread.)